Coarse Information Design: Introduction

-To elaborate on the notion of scrutiny, consider an \emph{interval-partitional} information structure, where an experiment divides the state space into a finite number of subintervals and reveals which subinterval the state belongs to.
+Consider an \emph{interval-partitional} information structure, where an experiment divides the state space into a finite number of subintervals and reveals which subinterval the state belongs to.
 We say that a subinterval of the state space receives ``closer scrutiny'' than others if the width of this subinterval is smaller than that of others.
 In Figure \ref{AvsB}, we represent an experiment by the set of cutoffs that defines the partition.
 Under experiment $A$, the state space in the neighborhood of 0.7 receives the closest scrutiny.
 In contrast, experiment $B$ explores the state space near 0.3 with the closest scrutiny.
 We refer to the subinterval that receives the closest scrutiny as the ``center of scrutiny.''
+In both experiments, the interval becomes progressively wider farther away from the center of scrutiny.

 Naturally, the designer should give closer scrutiny to states that are more likely to happen (according to the prior distribution), because having the receiver make informed decisions under those states carries a greater weight in his ex ante expected utility.
 This insight is developed in other applications such as quantization theory \citep{GrayNeuhoff1988} or preference evolution \citep{Robson2001,Netzer2009}.
-On the other hand, the designer should also give closer scrutiny to those states where the local information is more valuable (i.e., where the value function has greater curvature, measured by the second derivative $u''$ of the value function).
+On the other hand, the designer should also give closer scrutiny to those states where local information is more valuable (i.e., where the value function has greater curvature, measured by the second derivative $u''$ of the value function).
 The latter concern has received less attention in the existing literature, let alone the connection between these two forces.